Planned Development District and Traditional Neighborhood District

 Any Objection to a petition shall be submitted to the City Clerk.

-In the event of a protest against such district change or amendment to the regulations of this Chapter, duly signed and acknowledged by twenty per cent (20%) or more of the property owners within said rezoning or two hundred (200) feet radius, excluding right-of-way, such changes or amendments shall not become effective except by the favorable vote of three-fourths of the full Common Council membership.
+In the event of a protest against such district change or amendment to the regulations of this Chapter, duly signed and acknowledged by 20 percent or more either of the areas of land included in such proposed amendment, or by the owners of 20 percent or more of the area of the land immediately adjacent extending 200 feet therefore, excluding right of way, or by the owners of 20 percent or more of the land directly opposite thereto extending 100 feet from the street frontage of such opposite land, such changes or amendments shall not become effective except by the favorable vote of three-fourths (3/4ths) of the full Common Council membership.

 For more information, refer to 115-156 (Planned Development) and/or 115-403 (Traditional Neighborhood) of the Municipal Code.